Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Revolutionizing crop yields

-Nestlé’s agricultural scientists recommended the introduction of drying technologies to help maize farmers in Nigeria reduce waste.
+Nestlé’s agricultural scientists recommended the introduction of drying technologies to help maize farmers in Nigeria reduce loss.

 Clearer labelling: Less wastage

-Nestlé France has collaborated with Too Good to Go’s Consumption Dates Pact to help remove consumer confusion around consumption dates and prevent food from being needlessly discarded.
+Nestlé France has collaborated with Too Good to Go’s Consumption Dates Pact to help remove consumer confusion around consumption dates and contributing to preventing food from being needlessly discarded.

-Poor understanding of sell-by, use-by or best-by dates is thought to be responsible for 10% of all food waste in Europe.
+Poor understanding of sell-by, use-by or best-by dates is thought to be responsible for food waste.

 Creating energy from waste